The Ink Philosophy

 What else makes the Ink course different from what’s out there:

-1. It’s entirely flexible.
+1. It’s flexible.
 If you enrol on a group-based course, there are – naturally – fixed start and end dates, and regular fixtures to add to your diary.
-But your life isn’t necessarily regular, and most courses therefore won’t fit easily into your life.
+But your life isn’t necessarily regular, and so most courses won’t fit easily into your life.
 Ink Academy is different.
 Since the meetings are just between you and your tutor, you can schedule them to fit around your myriad other commitments.

 Ink Academy was founded in 2016 by Marina Kemp and Claudia Medlam.